Who is a Animator?

 What are the skills and qualities required to become a/an Animator?

 Creativity: Creative thinking is the capability to think freshly or significantly different about an assignment or a major issue, or the skill to use the intellect to come up with innovative ideas.
-Creativity helps to solve complicated challenges and to find creative solutions to activities.
+Creativity helps to solve complicated challenges and to find creative solutions to activities when it comes to a career as animator.
 They look at stuff from some kind of completely different angle.
 As an animator, one is expected to work creatively and produce original, aesthetic, and pleasing designs and animation.

-An eye for detail: The whole concept of animation is related to visuals and displays, and hence even a slight mistake will reflect a huge loophole in the result.
-Detailing is something which is very much needed in the field of visual arts, and when it comes to animation, then it definitely can be one of the major skills which can not be worked on but possess naturally.
+An Eye for Detail: A career as animator is related to visuals and displays, and hence even a slight mistake will reflect a huge loophole in the result.
+Detailing is something that is very much needed in the field of visual arts, and when it comes to animation, then it definitely can be one of the major skills which can not be worked on but possess naturally.

-Technical skills: An animator needs to mix technical abilities with realistic abilities to give the characters life.
+Technical Skills: In a career as animator, one needs to mix technical abilities with realistic abilities to give the characters life.
 Having good drawing skills is essential, as it is easier to sketch the ideas on the tablet for animation.
 An animator also needs to acknowledge how and why the character moves, and be mindful of the animation rules.
-One should have an in-depth knowledge regarding the specialist computer generation software such as Maya, Flash, and After Effects.
+One should have in-depth knowledge regarding the specialist computer generation software such as Maya, Flash, and After Effects.

-Drawing skills: It is a necessary skill to have in the animators, aspiring candidates who are interested in storyboarding and characterization in animation, or merely in 2D animation.
+Drawing Skills: Drawing skills in the career as animator is a must.
+It is a necessary skill to have in the animators, aspiring candidates who are interested in storyboarding and characterization in animation, or merely in 2D animation.
 Candidates with more interest in the computer and digitally creating things, without drawing, would not survive in this career.
 The very first phase in creating animation is the development of a plan and a storyline.
 The animator requires strong drawing skills to give a design team or client a visual interpretation of the animation idea.
 The animator generates a storyline in certain situations or helps the client in the formation of the storyline.

 Colour theory: If colours are used adequately, they can direct the viewer's gaze to whatever is meaningful in the picture.
-Animators employ colours to write the story or fully transform the mood and tone of the scenes to have the attention of the viewers and also to make every scene significant.
+In the career as illustrator, one employ colours to write the story or fully transform the mood and tone of the scenes to have the attention of the viewers and also to make every scene significant.
 To be a good animator aspiring students ought to learn the colour theories first because every animation requires colours.
 They also need to realize how to use colours and what shade they will be using to convey various thoughts and emotions.

 Which certifications and internships can be helpful in becoming Animator?

-There are plenty of internships available in the field of animation.
+There are plenty of internships available in the career as animator.
 Various companies and organizations hire interns with relevant skills and interests.
 Through online recruiting portals, one should discover numerous internship openings.
-Through internships the individuals get hands-on experience.
+Through animation internships, the individuals get hands-on experience.
 The majority of internships are provided by higher education animator colleges paying for the preparation.